 Prior to GM's 2009 bankruptcy and Pontiac's closure due to the economic crisis, the Pontiac G6 was actually a solid midsize sedan choice ... and much better than the Grand Am it replaced.
 Produced from 2005 through 2009, there are still some nicer, lower mileage G6 models to be found out there with careful and patient shopping.

 Initially offered in just base and GT sedan models, Pontiac also added a convertible version as well as a sporty hardtop coupe in 2006.
 And for those looking for extra performance, 2006 also marked the addition of the GTP model (which became the GXP in '08), which added a 240 horsepower V6 engine, stability control and the availabilty of a six-speed manual transmission.

-Edmunds.com sums up the G6 very well: "With the G6's stylish duds, roomy interior and distinctive features, Pontiac finally has a serious contender in the midsize sedan, coupe and convertible segments."
+Edmunds.com summed up the G6 very well: "With the G6's stylish duds, roomy interior and distinctive features, Pontiac finally has a serious contender in the midsize sedan, coupe and convertible segments."